 Cucumbers are versatile and healthy.
 Once established, your cucumber plant will flourish and fruit in abundance.
-So what do you need to grow cucumbers?

-They are adaptable to many growing zones and are easy to grow for beginning gardeners.
+Cucumbers are adaptable to many growing zones and are easy to grow for beginning gardeners.
 Here you will learn the best way to grow cucumbers — including where, how, and when to plant them — to get the best yield.

 Pickling cucumbers: Consider English hothouse cucumbers for pickling.
 In general, cucumbers for pickling are shorter but bigger in width than regular eating cucumbers.